stereosuper/generator-stereobase/README.md

 gulp watch
 ```

-You also probably will need to connect to the admin, and install the required plugins.
+You also probably will need to connect to the admin, and install required plugins.
 If TGMPA was installed, go directly to Appearance > Install plugins.

 ## Publish the Generator | New version